RayHightower/RayHightower.com/_posts/2024-04-10-extreme-ownership.markdown

 ### Conclusion

 Warfare is as old as human history.
-The best way to stop an attack is by being prepared to fight back.
+The best way to discourage an attacker is by being prepared to fight.

+Our military units fight on the battlefield.
+As company leaders, we join with our teams to battle against tough business challenges.
+The similarities are fascinating.